ayuspathak/PN-Guidance-Interceptor-Missile-Simulation-with-Matlab-Simulink/README.md

 The script also prints the generated model name and a `sim('Interceptor6DOF')` command at the end.

+Or you can just open the simulink file `Interceptor6DOF.slx` provided by me, and simply run it and get the readings of interception, missile & target positions and velocities.

 ## Disclaimer

 This repository is for academic/educational simulation work.
 The parameters are intentionally generic and illustrative, and the model should not be treated as a real-world weapon design or engineering specification.